Neod0Matrix/pixiv-crawler/README.md

     just wait for a second and ok

     Pixiv website will often change the image URL, please use the lastest results from javascript console

+    Because Pixiv set an author of all the artworks into each page shows up to 20 images, so that if crawler crawls more than 20 images, it must request different URL pages several times, which is ... damn it!
+    So this version can only be done here, thank you for your support and fork